BaneTrajkovic/RentMatch-AI/README.md

 ### Landlord Experience

 1. **Login**: Use landlord credentials (landlordMVP/landlordMVP)
-2. **Manage listings**: View, add, or edit property listings
-3. **Review applications**: See all applications submitted by interested renters
+2. **Review applications**: See all applications submitted by interested renters
-4. **Communicate with applicants**: Message renters directly about their applications
+3. **Communicate with applicants**: Message renters directly about their applications
-5. **Negotiate terms**: Use the AI-assisted platform to finalize lease details
+4. **Negotiate terms**: Use the AI-assisted platform to finalize lease details
-6. **Finalize leases**: Complete the process with digital signatures
+5. **Finalize leases**: Complete the process with digital signatures

 ## Technical Architecture